Snakes, lizards, and a moving street await you on the 1st level of our zoo!

 Among the snakes you will also find the African bullfrog, the marsupial frog, the emperor scorpion and 2 species of tarantulas – as well as our crocodile tejus!
 The inhabitants of tropical rainforests in northeastern South America prefer to stay in trees, but with a bit of luck you can also watch them swim.

 But that was not all!
 Also on the 1st floor: spotted monitor lizards and rhinoceros iguanas.
-Originally, these animals called the tropics of Australia their home.
+Originally, monitor lizards called the tropics of Australia their home.
 A special feature of the coloured monitor is a rarely occurring colour mutation, the so-called “Bell’s phase”.
 Instead of the usual many pale-yellow spots, these animals have a broad yellow banding on the dark basic body colour.
 We are particularly pleased that we are one of the few zoos that can show our visitors this rare variant of the colourful monitor lizard.
 Rhinoceros iguanas are peaceful herbivores that are critically endangered in their native Hispaniola.
 Like all iguanas, they are equipped with powerful claws and teeth.
 They live in dry, rocky areas, steppes, and light forests, move mainly on the ground, but also climb trees from time to time.

 Finally: probably the longest ant trail in the world with a total length of approx. 70 m begins on level 1.
 It extends over two floors and can also be seen in the Krokipark (level 2) – a unique experience to watch the hard-working animals!